AlecMcCutcheon/MaineRadioStations/README.md

 | [WKIT 100.3 FM - Bangor, ME](https://cdn.discordapp.com/attachments/1052435865240080385/1052435871925805128/WKIT_100.3_FM_-_Bangor_ME.m3u)|
 | [Star 97.7 FM - Winter Harbor, ME](https://cdn.discordapp.com/attachments/1052435865240080385/1052435943853928448/Star_97.7_FM_-_Winter_Harbor_ME.m3u)|

 Also Speaking of discord, if you have a bot that is able to play M3U Links, then the Download Links above can be passed to your bot and can be streamed in your voice channel.
+Or you can play them in VLC or some other player.